octobox/octobox/INSTALLATION.md

 Make sure you add the `read:org` scope if you have customized the scope at all.

-## Customizing the Scopes on Github
+## Customizing the Scopes on GitHub

 You can customize the scopes required for Octobox to work by modifying the `GITHUB_SCOPE` environment variable.
 By default `notifications` is enabled, unless you also [limit access](#limiting-access), in which case the default is `notifications, read:org`.
 These are required for the application to function correctly.